ChangLabSNU/VaxPress/docs/scoring_functions.rst

 RNA Folding
 -----------

+RNA folding has been shown to be an overwhelming factor determining an mRNA vaccine's efficacy\ [#Mauger2019]_:sup:`,`\ [#WS2021]_:sup:`,`\ [#Leppek2022]_.
-The secondary structure of an mRNA vaccine plays a crucial role in determining RNA stability and translation efficiency\ [#Mauger2019]_:sup:`,`\ [#Leppek2022]_.
-The base-pairing status determines the susceptibility to ribonucleases or divalent metal ions, which can degrade the RNA.
+The secondary structure influences numerous biochemical and biological properties of mRNA.
+The base-pairing status confines the susceptibility to ribonucleases or divalent metal ions, which can degrade the RNA.
 Additionally, local structures near the start codon influence the efficiency of translation initiation.

 Predicting this secondary structure, however, is a computationally intensive task due to its cubic complexity.
 VaxPress is designed to handle this prediction task efficiently by utilizing all available CPU cores.
 Following the prediction, individual score functions are executed to evaluate the optimality of the predicted structures for use as a vaccine sequence.
+To keep the computational load manageable, only the minimum free energy (MFE) structure is used to score the fitness of sequences among the many possible structures.

+VaxPress predicts a candidate sequence's MFE structure using *ViennaRNA* by default.
+However, users can select *LinearFold* using the command line switch "``--folding-engine linearfold``".
+It's important to note that *LinearFold* cannot be used commercially.
+Nonetheless, it offers 2X to 4X faster predictions by more approximations.

 =========================
 Minimum Free Energy (MFE)